kirkshoop/async_scope/asyncscope.md

 Q & A
 =====

-## Q why does async_scope terminate in the destructor instead of blocking like jthread?
+## Why does `async_scope` terminate in the destructor instead of blocking like `jthread`?

 One author's perspective:

-`jthread` blocking in the destructor is bad for composition.
+- `jthread` blocking in the destructor is bad for composition.
-`jthread` and `thread` should `terminate()` if the destructor runs before the thread exits.
+- `jthread` and `thread` should `terminate()` if the destructor runs before the thread exits.

-Imagine `make_shared<jthread>(..)`.
+Imagine `make_shared<jthread>(...)`.
 Where will the destructor run?
 In what context will the destructor run?

-We can require users to know whether the destructor blocks for every type, and require users to carefully control the lifetime of all those objects - with the only indication of failure being a deadlock.
+We can require users to know whether the destructor blocks for every type, and require users to carefully control the lifetime of all those objects -- with the only indication of failure being a deadlock.
 Or we can teach that destructors will not block and indicate lifetime failures with `terminate()`.

-software is less likely to ship with crashes and more likely to be fixed when there are crashes.
-Deadlocks result in users forcefully terminating the app and forced terminations are rarely reported to the developer as a bug and even if reported, tend to have no debug data (stacks, dumps, etc..).
-If there is a lifetime bug that you want fixed - it had better crash.
+Software is less likely to ship with crashes and more likely to be fixed when there are crashes.
+Deadlocks result in users forcefully terminating the app and forced terminations are rarely reported to the developer as a bug and even if reported, tend to have no debug data (stacks, dumps, etc...).
+If there is a lifetime bug that you want fixed -- it had better crash.

+Principles that lead to avoid blocking in the destructor:

-Blocking must be explicit (exiting a sync scope is implicit - and shared_ptr makes it even more scary).
+- Blocking must be explicit (exiting a sync scope is implicit -- and `shared_ptr` makes it even more scary).
-Blocking must be grepable.
+- Blocking must be grepable.
-Blocking must be rare.
+- Blocking must be rare.
-Blocking is like reinterpret_cast<> - the name should be long and scary.
+- Blocking is like `reinterpret_cast<>` -- the name should be long and scary.
-`join()` is a terrible design - this is why async_scope has `on_empty()` instead.
+- `join()` is a terrible design -- this is why async_scope has `on_empty()` instead.
-Every asychronous lifetime must be managed with non-blocking primitives and only `sync_wait()` is used to block.
+- Every asynchronous lifetime must be managed with non-blocking primitives and only `sync_wait()` is used to block.

-## Q why doesn't the async_scope destructor stop all the nested and spawned senders?
+## Why doesn't the `async_scope` destructor stop all the nested and spawned senders?

 One author's perspective:

-`stop_callback` is not a destructor because:
+- `stop_callback` is not a destructor because:
-`request_stop()` is **asking** for early completion.
+  - `request_stop()` is **asking** for early completion.
-`request_stop()` does not end the lifetime of the operation, `set_value()`, `set_error()` and `set_stopped()` end the lifetime - those are the destructors for an operation.
+  - `request_stop()` does not end the lifetime of the operation, `set_value()`, `set_error()` and `set_stopped()` end the lifetime -- those are the destructors for an operation.
-`request_stop()` might result in completion with `set_stopped()`, but `set_value()` and `set_error()` are equally likely.
+  - `request_stop()` might result in completion with `set_stopped()`, but `set_value()` and `set_error()` are equally likely.

 `request_stop()` should not be called from a destructor because:
-If a sync context intends to ask for early completion of an async operation, then it needs to wait for that operation to actually complete before continuing (`set_value()`, `set_error()` and `set_stopped()` are the destructors for the async operation), and sync destructors must not block. see [Q why does async_scope terminate in the destructor instead of blocking like jthread?].
+If a sync context intends to ask for early completion of an async operation, then it needs to wait for that operation to actually complete before continuing (`set_value()`, `set_error()` and `set_stopped()` are the destructors for the async operation), and sync destructors must not block.
+See [Why does `async_scope` terminate in the destructor instead of blocking like `jthread`?].

 > NOTE: async RAII, could be used to signal early completion because it would be composed with other async operation lifetimes.
-The operation being stopped would complete before the aync RAII operation completed - without any blocking.
+> The operation being stopped would complete before the async RAII operation completed -- without any blocking.

 Naming
 ======